ITUDevUps/devUps/README.md

 # MiniTwit

-MiniTwit is a dashboard/blogging platoform where users can make posts.
-Originally made in Python, it is currently in the process of being reworked to a C#/React web-application.
+MiniTwit is a dashboard/blogging platform where users can make posts.
+Originally made in Python with Flask, it is currently in the process of being reworked to a C#/React web-application.
 This project is part of the course DevOps at IT-Univeristy of Copenhagen, 2023.